 Her old wounds are ripped open.
 It's then and only then that Cassie starts tracking down the complicit parties in Nina’s rape and subsequent mishandling.
 The female friend who slut-shamed her and compared it to “crying wolf,” the female Dean who cared more about the promising reputation of a future male doctor and wrote it off as another case of he said/she said, and the male lawyer who harassed Nina until she dropped the charges.
 In all three cases, Cassie’s form of revenge is giving them a taste of their own medicine, teaching them empathy by forcing them into Nina’s shoes.
-Just like a conservative who only realizes gay marriage is okay when one of their children comes out of the closet, Cassie realizes these people are only going to “get it” if they feel like they are on the receiving end of the systems and behaviors that failed Nina.
+Cassie realizes these people are only going to “get it” if they feel like they are on the receiving end of the systems and behaviors that failed Nina.

-Later, Cassie blackmails her ex-boyfriend Ryan (Bo Burnham) after discovering he was a participant in Nina’s rape for the location of Al’s bachelor party and shows up pretending to be a hired stripper for the occasion dressed like a nurse.
-Upon arrival, she drugs the groomsmen, takes Al upstairs, and locks him to a bed using those cheap, fluffy, pink handcuffs normally reserved for bachelorette parties or gag gifts.
+Later, Cassie blackmails her ex-boyfriend Ryan (Bo Burnham) — after discovering he was a participant in Nina’s rape — for the location of Al’s bachelor party and shows up pretending to be a hired stripper for the occasion, dressed like a nurse.
+She drugs the groomsmen, takes Al upstairs and locks him to a bed using those cheap, fluffy, pink handcuffs normally reserved for bachelorette parties or gag gifts.
 Cassie then attempts to carve Nina’s name onto Al’s body when he breaks off one of the handcuffs and kills Cassie by smothering her with a pillow.

 The next morning Al’s best friend comes upstairs to find him strapped to the bed and still laying next to Cassie’s dead body.
 The two burn her body on a pyre and move on as if nothing happened.
 Ryan, knowing full well where Cassie went that weekend, lies to the police and pretends to know nothing when asked if he knew of her whereabouts.

 After Cassie’s death, Al Monroe’s wedding goes on as planned until the police show up to have him arrested for her murder.
 In tandem, a pre-timed text message shows up on Ryan’s phone indicating that everything is going to plan.
-Cassie knew full well what would happen if she dared to take on her friend's rapist, and she did it anyway.
-It’s the reason she brought handcuffs probably purchased from Hot Topic instead of something a stronger.
+Cassie knew full well what would happen if she dared to take on her friend's rapist and yet she did it anyway.
+It’s the reason she brought handcuffs probably purchased from Hot Topic instead of something stronger.
 It’s the reason she meticulously planned the aftermath revenge plot that only functions if she dies.
-Sure, I completely understand why so many people have viewed this ending as “hollow” or “bleak,” but in the world that Fennell has shaped—it’s exactly the way it was supposed to end.
+Sure, I completely understand why so many people have viewed this ending as “hollow” and “bleak,” but in the world that Fennell has shaped — it’s exactly the way it was supposed to end.
 It was always going to be Cassie and Nina.

-In the end, both women did what they what they set out to do.
-They're allowed to go out on their own terms, and it's not up to us to tell them if they're wrong.
-This is the choice they've made, because it's the best one for them after another choice was stripped away.
+In the end, both women did what they set out to do.
+They're allowed to go out on their own terms.
+This is the choice they've made because it's the best one for them after other choices were stripped away.

 I waited until the very end of this piece to incorporate my own lived experience into my read of this film, knowing my admission runs the risk of serving as a distraction.
-Without divulging into too many details, the first time I was raped was painfully similar to that of what happened to Nina.
-I am grateful everyday that video evidence doesn’t exist (to my knowledge) of what happened to me, but there were multiple participants and plenty of people at a party that knew and said nothing.
+Without divulging too many details, the first time I was raped was similar to what happened to Nina.
 Seeing that reflected on screen in a way that wasn’t a documentary on Steubenville was jarring, to say the least, but finally having that representation was more than appreciated.

 A few years ago, one of the men that participated in my gang rape took his own life.
 The day I found out, there was no catharsis.
 The high I had been chasing from years of consuming rape-revenge films and watching rapists get their comeuppance just wasn’t there.
 There was no relief.
 There was no weight lifted off my shoulders.
 Promising Young Woman knows that there’s no good way for these stories to end, and is brave enough to show it.